imbus/robotframework-tablelibrary/DEVELOPMENT.md

 If you're working with a virtual environment, you might get problems with committing changes with the VS Code Git Controls.
 In that case, please open a shell where your virtual environment is activated & add, commit & push your changes via git shell commands!

+### VS Code custom Docstring template

+If you want to use the custom docstring template for this project you have to get [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) first.
+Add the path to the custom template under [Custom Template Path](vscode://settings/autoDocstring.customTemplatePath) './vsc_plugins/autoDocstring/robotDoc.mustache'